 Tracy quickly fired back, “We are the table.”

 This is a perfect example of the disconnect between traditional views of HR and how HR should function.
-In far too many companies, HR is not set up to serve a strategic role, even though every other department relies upon HR.
+In far too many companies, HR is not set up to serve a strategic role, even though every department relies upon HR.